 If you’re not fully committed to shifting your movement goals just yet, then consider what it is about dance that brought you joy initially.
 Could it be the sense of community?
 Or, the intricate skillset and mental energy required?
 Perhaps there are other activities that you can consider to satisfy these pathways.
 For example, joining a book club or starting a crafts club with some friends might help to divert your attention in a way that enabled you to be more experience in the studio.
 Remember: there are no rules with joyful movement.

 #5: Seek Professional Support

 I’ve created this platform to educate dancers about not only building sustainable practices to support their passion for dance but also to challenge the very industry standards that can drive some dancers to burnout.
-Dancers should not feel alone if struggling and can seek support from professional resources like a mental health therapist and psychiatrist.
-Because of the association between disordered eating habits, as a risk factor of Relative Energy Deficiency In Sport, and burnout, dancers are also encouraged to speak with a Registered Dietitian Nutritionist.
+Dancers should not feel alone if struggling and can seek support from professional resources like mental health therapists and psychiatrists.
+Because of the association between disordered eating habits, as a risk factor for Relative Energy Deficiency In Sport, and burnout, dancers are also encouraged to speak with a Registered Dietitian Nutritionist.
 This interdisciplinary approach can help in your journey of self-discovery as you navigate both the prevention and treatment of burnout.